ivanmota/IgugaChecksumUtility/README.md

 `C:\Users\ivan2562\Documents\WindowsPowerShell\Modules\IgugaChecksumUtility`

-And after that I will need to create a folder with the same name as the version of the tool, in this example `1.0.0`, so my result will be something like:
+And after that I will need to create a folder with the same name as the version of the module, in this example `1.0.0`, so my result will be something like:

 `C:\Users\ivan2562\Documents\WindowsPowerShell\Modules\IgugaChecksumUtility\1.0.0`

-Then I will need to copy all the content of the `Release` folder (folder generated when we build the tool) to the above folder.
+Then I will need to copy all the content of the `Release` folder (folder generated when we build the module) to the above folder.

 And finally we will need to run the folling powershell commands to import the module: